wofsauge/IsaacDocs/beta/docs/Level.md

 ### GetCurrentRoomIndex () {: aria-label='Functions' }
 #### int GetCurrentRoomIndex ( ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     This will always return the roomindex on the levelgrid, on which you entered the current room from. (see black entries in graphic below)
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GetCurseName () {: aria-label='Functions' }